Form for Study Leave Application Form

 Please send your application to the Administrative Officer at firstname.lastname@example.org or post to our mail box (PO Box 9240, Newmarket, Auckland 1149).

-Please note: All applications have to be approved by the Presbytery Council.
-The Council will be meeting 28th October 2017, 10th February 2018, 14th April 2018 & 14th July 2018.
-With this in mind, applications need to be submitted a minimum of three weeks before the next council meeting to allow for proper processing.
+Please note: All applications are reviewed by the Study Leave Reviewer and a recommendation is made to the Presbytery Office who then send a letter of approval.
+In the event there are any concerns with the application it is in the first instance discussed by the Reviewer and Minister and if necessary referred to the Learning and Development Group for further review.
+With this in mind, applications need to be submitted a minimum of six weeks before the study leave is due to commence to allow for proper processing.
 For those going overseas, you will not want to leave your travel plans to the last minute so please submit your application as early as possible at the very least, in line with the above guidelines.

 The Purpose of Study Leave is to maintain a vital and educated ministry to resource the mission of the church.
 Study Leave can achieve this by: